Areas of ExpertiseState Tax Policy State Tax Trends Budget policy Child tax credit Earned income tax credit Circuit breakers

-Aidan Davis began work with ITEP in 2015.
-Prior to joining the team she worked as a senior analyst with The Pew Charitable Trusts where she focused on state and local budget policy.
+Before joining ITEP in 2015, Aidan focused on state and local budget policy at The Pew Charitable Trusts.
 In that role she led research, authored reports, and provided technical assistance to help states improve their long-term fiscal health.
-Before joining Pew Aidan focused on the property tax and a range of issues affecting low-income families while working with the District of Columbia’s Office of Revenue Analysis and the George Washington Institute of Public Policy.
+Prior, Aidan focused on the property tax and a range of issues affecting low-income families while working with the District of Columbia’s Office of Revenue Analysis and the George Washington Institute of Public Policy.
 Aidan has also consulted, providing fiscal and policy analysis, for Vermont’s Joint Fiscal Office and Barrett and Greene, Inc.

 Aidan holds a bachelor’s degree from Kent State University and a Master of Public Policy from George Washington University.aidan at itep.org

 The latest analysis from the U.S. Census Bureau provides an important reminder of the compelling link between public investments and families’ economic well-being.
 Policy decisions can drastically reduce poverty and improve family economic stability for low- and middle-income families alike, as today’s data release shows.

 Fourteen states now provide Child Tax Credits to reduce poverty, boost economic security, and invest in children.
 This year alone, lawmakers in three states created new Child Tax Credits while lawmakers in seven states expanded existing credits.
 To maximize impact, lawmakers should consider making their credits fully refundable, not including an earnings requirement, setting a maximum amount per child instead of per household, setting state-specific phase-out ranges that target low- and middle-income families, indexing to inflation, and offering the option of advanced payments.